GameMonkey/Reinforcement-Learning-for-Drone-Navigation-and-Pump-Localization/README.md

 source ~/ws/install/local_setup.bash
 ```

 We provide our own Slam Toolbox configuration for the online async mode that will be used with the installation script.
-If one wants to change the configuration, for example to use a more coarse granularity, open to `/ws/src/slam_toolbox/config/mapper_params_online_async.yaml` and change the value there.
+If one wants to change the configuration, for example, to use a more coarse granularity, open `/ws/src/slam_toolbox/config/mapper_params_online_async.yaml` and change the value there.
 Save the change, go to `/ws` and run `colcon build` to build the ROS2 workspace again with the new configuration.

 ### UPPAAL
 UPPAAL is not installed with the script, but can be downloaded [here](https://uppaal.org/downloads/).
-Installation instructions can be found on the site aswell.
+Installation instructions can be found on the site as well.
-For the paper UPPAAL 5.0 was used.
+For the paper, UPPAAL 5.0 was used.

 ## Running the project
-The project uses environmen files to let the program know where to locate the verifita component of UPPAAL, the Gazebo/PX4 install location and the launch file for the ROS2 packages used.
+The project uses environment files to let the program know where to locate the verifita component of UPPAAL, the Gazebo/PX4 install location, and the launch file for the ROS2 packages used.
 Additionally, it is also possible to select a specific ROS2 domain ID, in case multiple people on the same network are working with ROS2.

 The `.env` file should be placed in the root folder of the project.

-The environment file have the following structure:
+The environment file has the following structure:
 ```
 DOMAIN="0"
 VERIFYTA_PATH="<path to the uppaal>/bin/verifyta"